prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans/controller.md

 </div>
 </div>

 You can use the Corsair Link software to control all of the connected fans and RGB lights.
-The Corsair Commander Pro is an awesome combination of versatility, functionality, and simplicity.
+The Corsair Commander Pro is an awesome PWM fan controller that offers a combination of versatility, functionality, and simplicity.
 Moreover, Corsair's excellent control software makes it easy to manage your case fans and RGB lighting, all in one place.

 <div class="featured-info-box">
 <span>Budget Pick</span>